-For thousands of years, Native Americans have used saguaro for ritual and medicinal purposes, as well as for food; and in some places, this traditional harvest continues.
+For thousands of years, indigenous American peoples have used saguaro for ritual and medicinal purposes, as well as for food; and in some places, this traditional harvest continues.
 The sweet fruits make jam, syrup, and wine.
 The woody ribs of a dry stem have been used for building walls and roofs, as well as for fencing, furniture, and firewood.
 Saguaro has also been used as fodder for livestock.

 Over much of its range, the saguaro population is declining.
 The California Native Plant Society places saguaro on its Inventory of Rare and Endangered [in California] Plants.
 The Arizona Native Plant Law protects saguaros, while allowing for traditional fruit harvesting by people of the Tohono O'odham Nation.
 In Mexico, saguaro is legally protected, too.
 Still, poachers indiscriminately collect and sell live plants as well as woody saguaro ribs.
 Saguaro populations face other threats, too.
 Invasive buffelgrass competes for space and provides fuel for wildfires.
 In the US, the biggest threat may be urbanization; and in Mexico, livestock browse on the shrubs that shelter baby saguaros.
 In areas that have been protected from livestock grazing for 50 years or more, saguaro has increased by 33 to 200 percent.